emirkaanozdemr/UI-of-MNIST-Dataset-Model-with-Streamlit/README.md

 # UI-of-MNIST-Dataset-Model-with-Streamlit
-This is an user interface for my model that from MNIST Dataset trained.
+This is an user interface for my model that from MNIST Fashion Dataset trained.